Next Generation Broadband Connectivity for Rural Schools in White Zones

 Project Description

-Improving and expanding access to educational opportunities for all students has long been a goal for policymakers, educators, and parents.
-In recent years, the government has emphasized the importance of broadband communications technology as a means for achieving this goal.
+Improving and expanding access to education opportunities for all students has long been a goal for policymakers, educators, and parents in Serbia.
+In recent years, the government has emphasised the importance of broadband communications technology as a means for achieving this goal.
 Broadband can help connect teachers to students, parents, and free educational resources.
 Broadband also helps schools share classes, curricula, and other resources.
-Lack of broadband connections for rural schools will become a growing problem for Serbia if steps are not taken now—one-fourth of all students attend a rural school and in recent years rural enrolment growth has outpaced growth in all other school locales.
+Lack of broadband connections for rural schools will become a growing problem for Serbia if steps are not taken now; one-fourth of all students attend a rural school and in recent years rural enrolment growth has outpaced growth in all other school locales.
 Without adequate high-speed internet infrastructure, rural schools and the students they serve will be left behind.

 Links